on orders of $85 or more

 - Dunkling, Leslie.
 Dictionary of Surnames.
 Toronto: Collins, 1998.
 Print.
 (ISBN 0004720598).

 The Warner Family Crest was acquired from the Houseofnames.com archives.
 The Warner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 2 December 2013 at 16:12.
+This page was last modified on 4 March 2016 at 08:31.